vkadlcik/DB48X-on-DM42/help/db50x.md

 ### Units file

-The built-in units can be overriden by your own set of units, which is defined in a CSV file called `CONFIG/UNITS.CSV` in the calculator.
+The built-in units can be overriden by your own set of units, which is defined in a CSV file called `config/units.csv` in the calculator.
+CSV stands for "Comma separated values, and is a common interchange format for spreadsheet data.

+Here is an example of file that would let you have a units menu called `Money` to convert between various monetary units:

+`"Money"`
+`"USD", "1_USD"`
+`"EUR", "1.07_USD"`
+`"GBP", "1.24_USD"`
+`"CAD", "0.73_USD"`
+`"AUD", "0.65_USD"`
+`"CHF", "1.11_USD"`

+* All values must be placed between quotes.
+Separators between text values are mostly ignored.

+* Rows in a file containing a single value denote unit menus, unless the value begins with an `=` sign.

+* Rows in a file containing two ore more values denote unit menu entries, which will be added to the previous menu.

-* The first column indicates the menu the units should go in.
+* The first column in these rows give the name of the unit as shown in the menu.

-* The second column indicates the unit name.
+* The second column in these rows gives the definition of the unit.

-* The third column indicates the units definition, and can be left empty if the definition can be deduced from the name of the unit, which is useful to make a unit appear in menus.

-* Additional fields are ignored, but could be used to hold additional information if you manage the units file using a standard spreadsheet, or for sommends about the units.

-For example, if you frequently switch between inches and millimeters and between hours and nanoseconds, as well as between Euros and US dollars, you can define a unit file that looks like this:

-`"Length", "mm", "", "Definition is empty: it's a SI m prefix for m unit"` `"Length", "in", "254/10000_m", "Prefer fractions for exact results"` `"Money",  "USD", "1_USD", "Use USD as the reference"` `"Money", "EUR", "1.07_USD", "Conversion factor of the day"`
+* The definition should be reduced to `=` if the first column contains what would be a valid unit expression.
+For example, to place `km/h` in a menu, use `"km/h", "="` since `km` can be deduced from existing unit `m` using the standard "kilo" unit prefix, and `h` is an existing unit.

+A unit where the value is `1` of the same unit is a base unit.
+This is the case for `USD` in the example above, which is considered the base units for monetary exchanges.
+Units that refer to the same base unit can be converted with one another.
+For example, you can convert between `GBP` and `AUD` because they both have the same `USD` base unit.

 The commands `ShowBuiltinUnits` and `HideBuiltinUnits` indicate if the built-in uits should be shown after the units loaded from the file.
 The default is that